Vietnam.vn - Nền tảng quảng bá Việt Nam

 Deputy Minister Phung Duc Tien speaks at the conference

-However, the development of the marine aquaculture industry still faces many difficulties and challenges, especially the development of industrial marine aquaculture such as: Poor planning and implementation of marine aquaculture planning, spontaneous farming activities, and violations of planning are still common, leading to environmental pollution, difficult product consumption, and difficulty in synchronous development.
+However, the development of the marine aquaculture industry still faces many difficulties and challenges, especially the development of industrial marine aquaculture such as: Poor planning and implementation of marine aquaculture planning, spontaneous farming activities, and planning violations are still common, leading to environmental pollution, difficult product consumption, and difficulty in synchronous development.
 Technology for seed production, health and environmental management in farming areas, and disease prevention and treatment in farming objects are still limited.
 Infrastructure serving industrial marine aquaculture, the development of supporting industries (cage systems; environmental and disease monitoring and surveillance equipment; harvesting and transportation technology; processing technology and market development...) have not developed synchronously.
 Resources (finance and human resources) are still limited.
 Research and forecasting of the market for marine aquaculture products are still weak...

 Quang cảnh hội nghị